 Failure to attain Firefighter 2 prior thirty-six (36) months of employment shall be grounds for disciplinary action.

-In the event that more promotions are needed than can be made under the provisions of this procedure, selected requirements may be waived subject to the agreement between the representative of Local 521 and the representative of the City.
+If more promotions are needed than can be made under the provisions of this procedure, selected requirements may be waived subject to the agreement between the representative of Local 521 and the representative of the City.

 Courses of instruction and materials containing the necessary information shall be provided to all personnel during work assignment periods, prior to giving tests used to determine eligibility for placement on the promotional priority schedule.